 IBM Db2 for Linux, UNIX and Windows

 IBM Db2 is supported for SLES 12 SP2, RHEL 7.4, and Windows Server 2012 R2 and later.
 For more information on supported VM types and operating systems, see the IBM Db2 for SAP Planning Guide.
-To deploy IBM Db2 on GCP, see the IBM Db2 for SAP Deployment Guide.
+To deploy IBM Db2 on Google Cloud, see the IBM Db2 for SAP Deployment Guide.

 For more information about IBM Db2, see SAP on IBM Db2 for Linux, UNIX and Windows.

 Microsoft SQL Server

 You can install SQL Server in several ways:

 - You can use a public image provided by Google with SQL Server Enterprise.
 The SQL Server in Windows Server image is a premium image, which means that the image cost is bundled with the machine type cost.

 - You can download the SQL Server DVD from SAP, and use the SAP-specific script